Salim Abdool Karim: Education

 A second-generation South African of Indian heritage, he was born in 1960 in Durban and attended primary school in the Durban city centre before his family was forcibly relocated under apartheid’s racial Group Areas Act from Durban to Chatsworth, a racially segregated township in the south of the city.
 After completing high school in Durban in 1977, he attended the University of Natal’s medical school.
 Unable to afford university fees, he had to scrap his original plan to study engineering when he could secure scholarship funding only to study medicine.
 Despite this setback, he obtained a student loan whilst at medical school to concurrently study computer science and statistics via correspondence at the University of South Africa.
-Under the mentorship of pediatrician Professor Jerry Coovadia, he conducted his first research project as a third-year medical student, leading to his first publication, a paper in the International Journal of Health Services.
+Under the mentorship of pediatrician Jerry Coovadia, he conducted his first research project as a third-year medical student, leading to his first publication, a paper in the International Journal of Health Services.
 This publication highlighted several racial disparities in health status during apartheid.

-Medical Training
+Medical training

 In 1984, he completed his Internship at King Edward VIII Hospital, Durban, followed by an MRC research fellowship.
 He then joined the Department of Virology at the University of Natal in 1986, to start his doctoral research on Hepatitis B viral infection.
 He trained in Virology when it was not a recognized medical specialty but was subsequently awarded an Honorary Fellowship in Virology by the College of Medicine of South Africa in recognition of his seminal contributions in this discipline.

 In mid-1987, he went to New York on a Rockefeller fellowship to pursue a master's degree in epidemiology at Columbia University.
 In January 1988, he returned briefly to South Africa to marry Quarraisha Khan, a molecular biologist.
 During 1988, he also studied health economics at London School of Hygiene & Tropical Medicine and methods of epidemic investigations at the Centers for Disease Control (CDC) in Atlanta, USA.
 He returned to South Africa at the end of 1988 to contribute through research to addressing the burgeoning HIV epidemic in South Africa.
 This initiated his life-long collaboration with Quarraisha Abdool Karim, his wife, beginning their first joint study in 1989, which was one of the earliest community-based HIV surveys undertaken in Africa.

 In 1992, he started his specialist training in public health, completing his Fellowship in Public Health Medicine with the College of Medicine, South Africa, while simultaneously graduating with a Masters in Medicine degree in Community Health from the University of Natal.
 In 1999, he obtained a PhD in medicine from the University of Natal, based on his research on the epidemiology of Hepatitis B Virus infection in South Africa.